angela-d/resgen/README.md

 - Based on the information you give Resgen, a customized cover letter with the employer name and current date will be generated and merged with your regular resume, straight from .odt templates; no needing to have to create the PDFs by hand any time you want to update it - Resgen does it for you
 - Resgen also scrapes the job posting and saves a textual copy (and dates the  file), so you have a point of reference when you're called in for an interview

-Note: This was built &amp; tested in a Linux desktop environment; it should also work for Mac or Windows, so as long as you have a Ruby environment with Shell command capability.
+Note: This was built &amp; tested in a Linux desktop environment; it should also work for Mac or Windows, so as long as you have a Ruby environment with Dash Shell command capability.

 ## Install
 ```bash